KDE/digikam-doc/post_processing/html_gallery.rst

     Name=Preview's Caption
     Url=preview.png

-We use a desktop file format so that entries can be translated.
+A desktop file format is used to facilitate entry translations.
 If you look at the desktop file for one of the themes shipped with the tool, you will find something like this:

 .. code-block:: ini